jobapis/jobs-indeed/README.md

 ## License

-The MIT License (MIT).
+The Apache 2.0.
 Please see [License File](https://github.com/jobbrander/jobs-indeed/blob/master/LICENSE) for more information.